nhm38/ECE4960/lab4-page.md

 Body width (@ the center): 3” = 7.62 cm

-Wheel separation: 3.5” = 8.89 cm (Distance from inner side of left wheel to inner side of right wheel)
+Wheel separation: 3.5” = 8.89 cm (distance from inner side of left wheel to inner side of right wheel)

 Ground clearance: 9/16” = 1.4288 cm